 Uploading and Displaying Videos with Next.js

-Next.js is a popular open-source React based frontend framework created and maintained by Vercel.
-It's a prominent player in the world of Jamstack with it's server-side rendering and static site generation capabilities.
+Next.js is a popular open-source React-based frontend framework created and maintained by Vercel.
+It’s a big name in the Jamstack world thanks to its server-side rendering and static site generation capabilities.

-In this article we take a look at how to upload videos using Next.js and Vercel's serverless functions.
+Let’s build a project that uploads videos using Next.js and Vercel’s serverless functions.

 Demo